f-baig/vol-vis/README.md

 # vol-vis
-visualizing options volatility using a volatility surface
+visualizing options volatility using a volatility surface in Manim